Jai Paul

-Jai Paul is an English songwriter, record producer and recording artist.
+Jai Paul (born 30 June 1988) is a British songwriter, record producer and recording artist.
 His early demo "BTSTU" led to his online discovery and a subsequent recording contract with XL Recordings.
 Together with its follow-up "Jasmine", these songs have been regarded as influential on underground as well as mainstream pop music in the 2010s.

 A demo album consisting of songs for his aborted debut album Bait Ones was leaked in 2013 and unofficially uploaded by an unknown source to the surprise and acclaim of critics, leading to Paul taking an extended hiatus from music.
 Paul returned in 2019 with the official release of his leaked album and a new double single entitled "Do You Love Her Now / He".
+In 2023, at Coachella, he performed live for the first time in his career.

 Early life

 Paul is from Rayners Lane in Harrow, northwest London, England.
 He is of Indian descent.

-Music career
+In his one-and-only interview to date, Paul said that "music to me was just a hobby and, in a way, I didn't care about showing it to anyone".
+He grew up listening to the Beatles, the Electric Light Orchestra, Queen and Michael Jackson and has been influenced by Björk.
+His elder brother A. K. Paul is also a record producer, musician and songwriter.